lawrence254/CaesarCipher/README.md

 Github : komen225

 ## Description
-The caesar cipher app works in a way that user are supposed to have the file .Using the terminal they will compile and able to enter a code and the  key which will out put their hidden code under the caesar cipher practical cryptography's
+The caesar cipher app works in a way that user are supposed to have the file .Using the terminal they will compile and  be able to enter a code and the  key which will out put their hidden code under the caesar cipher practical cryptography's
+Code will be entered as many time as user wishes.

 ## Setup/Installation Requirements